Best AnyWho Alternatives to Try in 2026

 Best for: Finding someone’s online presence and social media profiles for free.

 PeekYou focuses on mapping a person’s digital footprint.
-It searches across social media platforms, blogs, news mentions, and public profiles to build a picture of someone’s online presence.
-Basic searches are free and results appear quickly.
+It searches across social platforms, blogs, news mentions, and public profiles to build a picture of someone’s online presence, and in 2026 it still advertises free searches across 300M+ profiles by name or username.
+Results appear quickly.

-The search refinement tools help narrow results when you’re dealing with common names.
-PeekYou verifies usernames, age, and location data to help you confirm you’ve found the right person.
+The refinement tools help narrow results when you’re dealing with common names.
+PeekYou verifies usernames, age, and location data so you can confirm you’ve found the right person.
+A premium option unlocks deeper records through partnerships with TruthFinder and BeenVerified.

-The limitation: PeekYou is shallow compared to dedicated background check services.
-You won’t get criminal records, property data, or court filings.
-But for a quick, free check of someone’s online presence, it does the job better than AnyWho ever did.
+The limitation: PeekYou is shallow next to dedicated background-check services.
+You won’t get criminal records, property data, or court filings on the free tier.
+But for a quick, free check of someone’s online presence, it does the job far better than AnyWho.

-Price: Free basic searches.
+Price: Free basic searches across 300M+ profiles.
 Premium options for detailed reports.

-LinkedIn isn’t a traditional people search tool, but with over 1 billion members, it’s the most reliable way to verify someone’s professional background.
-You can see where they work, their employment history, education, skills endorsements, and professional recommendations.
+LinkedIn isn’t a traditional people-search tool, but with over 1 billion members it’s the most reliable way to verify someone’s professional background.
+You can see where they work, their employment history, education, skill endorsements, and recommendations.

 You don’t even need an account to view basic profile information.
-LinkedIn also shows you how people are connected, which is useful for understanding professional networks and finding mutual contacts.
+LinkedIn also shows how people are connected, which is useful for understanding professional networks and finding mutual contacts.
+Just remember it is not FCRA-compliant either, so it is for informal research, not formal hiring decisions.

 The downside: LinkedIn only covers professional data.
-You won’t find phone numbers, criminal records, or personal addresses.
-And people with strict privacy settings won’t show up in searches.
-But for employment verification and professional background checks, nothing beats it.
+You won’t find phone numbers, criminal records, or home addresses, and people with strict privacy settings won’t show up.
+But for employment verification and professional background research, nothing beats it.

 Price: Free.
 Premium plans from $29.99/month for advanced search filters and InMail messaging.